 |White Oakwood||1360||More likely to be able to hold an adult weight.|

 To test the strength of the crib, check if there are one or more stabilizer bars.
-It is a long metal rod you can find under the crib that is fastened to both ends of the crib and it can help to strengthen the frame.
+It is a long metal rod you can find under the crib that is fastened to both ends of the crib, and it can help strengthen the frame.
 Try to shake the crib to check if the frame is loose.
 If it is loose, please don’t enter the crib as it may give way.
-Also, make sure there are no loose slats or spindles or cracked wood.
+Also, make sure there are no loose slats or spindles, or cracked wood.

 Sleeping Together Without Worrying About Weight Limits

 The second method is probably the most used method by parents to co-sleep with their toddlers.
 You can put his crib right beside your bed, this will be easy for you to breastfeed at night and keep your toddler beside you.
 I prefer not to use this method because we want to train our baby from young to sleep alone.
 When he gets used to sleeping with you in the same room, it will be difficult to put him in a separate room later.
-Another benefit of sleeping in separate rooms is privacy, you can have all the intimate time with your spouse, I find that to be extremely important for the health of my marriage, and that is what children want, happy moms and dads, happy home.
+Another benefit of sleeping in separate rooms is privacy.
+You can have all the intimate time with your spouse.
+I find that to be extremely important for the health of my marriage, and that is what children want, happy moms and dads, happy home.